dart-into/CCMCSFT/README.md

 ### V2_zheng.csv
 This file represents the front-side images of the second batch, where the first column indicates the addresses of chrysanthemum images, and the second column indicates the labels of the chrysanthemum images.

+## dataset
+### The First Batch
+The chrysanthemum images of the first batch are stored in the warehouse (CCMMDCSFF).

+### The Second Batch
+The chrysanthemum images of the second batch are divided into two folders, "back" and "front," in the current warehouse.